yyu233/StudyNote/Work/Gain.md

 ## Gain ##
+Work:
 1. Learnt from senior engineer: for fixing bugs or solve a problem, try to see if there is a pattern.
 2. Read the history of commits may give you some hints.
 3. Whenever stuck at something, ask for help.
 Always utilize resources around you.
 4. Listen how other engineer communicate.
 Catch the technical key terms and remember.
 5. Deploying changes on real machine.
 Check the environment required.
 6. A product can use other company's product.
 There may need a conversion between different company products.
+7. Remember to check the version of programming language and developing system.
+(Different version may have different syntax and may have compatiablity issue)

+Common Questions:
+1. Where is the specific file located?
+(We may need to document the file strucutre and briefly explain what each directory contains)
+2. What does the term mean in the context of the product?
+(We need to keep a list of definition of technical terms)
+3. What is the data flow of the applicaiton?
+4. How should we deploy and run the application?

 Stand-up Meeting:
 1. Video conference, check volume, rememebr to mute.